ibexa/documentation-developer/docs/customer_management/customer_portal_guide.md

 - accept
 - reject

-If built-in statuses are not sufficient, you can add custom ones.
+If built-in statuses aren't sufficient, you can add custom ones.
 You can also edit or add reasons for not accepting the company application.
 Finally, you can customize the registration site itself.

 ### REST API